 - 2 page cover letter listing their choice of 2 projects and a description on the reasons they would like to work on the projects, their experience, and their plans for the future

 (a) Interns will be paid a total of $5,000, in two stages.
-75% of the stipend will be paid to the student within 4 days of the internship start date, provided the interns have completed all their paperwork before the start of the internships.
+60% of the stipend will be paid to the student within 4 days of the internship start date, provided the interns have submitted the paperwork provided to them after the notice of their selection and before the start of their internships.
 Selected students will be given sufficient time to complete their paperwork.
 Interns will work a 10-week internship, 8 hours a day, precise times to be as agreed with Mentors.

 (b) Interns will require their own laptops and must be US citizens.

-(c) Interns will be orientated with the safety/security regulations/operations at SLSL, KSC & CCAFS.
+(c) Interns will be orientated with the safety/security regulations/operations at SLSL, KSC and CCAFS.

-(e) Interns will be provided with clear instructions as to their behavior, timekeeping, dress and the accepted standards of performance while they are interning at the SLSL/Exploration Park.
+(e) Interns will be provided with clear and written instructions as to their behavior, timekeeping, dress and the accepted standards of performance while they are interning at the SLSL/Exploration Park.

 (f) Mentors will ensure that the SLSL interns have sufficient work to carry on with during their internship at the SLSL.
 Mentors will also assume full responsibility for the activities and behavior of their interns, while in the work zone.

-(g) At the conclusion of the Internships, both mentors and interns will complete Final Research & Activity Reports which will be copied to both FSGC & SF.
+(g) At the conclusion of the Internships, both mentors and interns will complete Final Technical Report and Activity Report which will be copied to both FSGC and SF.

-(h) Towards the conclusion of the internship, the students will be invited to make a presentation of their work accomplishments to a gathering of Mentors and other KSC-invited guests at the SLSL.
+(h) Towards the conclusion of the internship, the students will be invited to make a presentation of their work accomplishments to a gathering of Mentors and other invited space industry guests at the SLSL.

 2013 Summer FSGC-SF Interns at SLSL